 why does a neat or messy desk reflect on your productivity? by Alison Green on September 18, 2014 A reader writes: I’d love to know why people tend to associate a clean / organized desk with lack of productivity.
 I’m a neat freak when it comes to my desk and I don’t like stacks of papers tossed everywhere, so of course I have a sparsely covered desk, and it seems that anyone who comments on it (usually management) does so with a hint of a negativity.
 I meet deadlines and handle a lot of responsibility, so it’s not for lack of something to do.
 I just don’t like a mess and it makes me feel totally overwhelmed when my desk is piled high with things.
 Is it a twinge of organizational jealousy or do people really think that i’m not doing anything because my desk is clean?
 Actually, in my experience, it’s more common for people to say the reverse — that a messy desk makes you look disorganized and like your realm is in chaos.
 That said, it’s certainly true that a completely spartan desk with no papers at all can make you appear like you don’t have very much going on — not only have you had time to perfectly organize everything, but nothing appears to be in motion — and I bet that’s at the root of the comments you’re getting.
 It appears to people like nothing is happening, because they don’t see visual evidence of it.
 Not that you should have to do this, but if you put out a couple of folders and a paper or two, I bet the comments would stop.
 But yes, of course you should be judged on your actual productivity and work quality, not the state of your desk.
 In practice, though, we’re humans and we draw conclusions from what we see.
 A bare desk can make people think nothing is going on there, and a crazily messy one can make people think the work must be a mess too.
-You may also like:can I ask my employee not to put papers on my desk?my boss called me "disgusting" for not cleaning up my male coworkers' messmy manager cleans and reorganizes our desks every day { 225 comments }
+You may also like:can I ask my employee not to put papers on my desk?my boss called me "disgusting" for not cleaning up my male coworkers' messmy disgusting boss touches and chews on everything on my desk { 225 comments }

 tt* September 18, 2014 at 1:03 pm Like Alison, I’ve only heard comments in the opposite direction – that a messy person may be disorganized, not a near person.
 I hadn’t thought of that perspective.
 Then I guess it’s a *good* thing I’m messy ;)